mdeguzis/SteamOS-Tools/README.md

 ## SteamOS-Tools
 Tools and scripts for SteamOS.
+Be sure to check out the [Upcoming features](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki/Development-and-Features#upcoming-planned-features) subsection on the wiki for the latest developments!

 ## Warning